Operation Ivory Soap: Legacy

 Sgt.
-John Francis Sullivan had served with the 107th Quartermaster Company, 126th Infantry, 32nd Infantry Division, in New Guinea during the Battle of Buna–Gona in late 1942 and early 1943.
-He was a 1Lt serving with the Air Materiel Command (AMC) at Brookley Field in late 1943 when Operation Ivory Soap was launched and was directly involved in the project.
-He served aboard the Rebecca Lukens (Brigadier General Alfred J. Lyon) in the Pacific at Gram, Saipan, and Tinian through 1945.
-He was later called on to apply the lessons learned in converting the Liberty Ships.
+John Francis Sullivan served with the 107th Quartermaster Company, 126th Infantry, 32nd Infantry Division, in New Guinea and Australia from October 1942 through December 1944.
 By November 1962 Col. Sullivan was a widely respected Army aviator.
-Frank S. Besson, commanding general of AMC, recognizing Sullivan's unique background in converting the Liberty Ships and his Army helicopter experience, assigned him as project officer for Operation Flat Top.
+Frank S. Besson, commanding general of AMC, assigned him as project officer for Operation Flat Top.
 This program involved conversion of a former World War II seaplane tender, the USS Albemarle (AV 5), into a floating helicopter repair shop for service off the coast of Vietnam.